 If your chart includes data based on a date field, you can change the level of aggregation for the time data.
 To select the unit of time to chart:

-- Right-click on the date field in the Layout Band and select Change Grouping.
-Then select the time period you want from the cascading sub-menu:
+• Right-click on the date field in the Layout Band and select Change Grouping.
+Then select the time period you want from the cascading submenu.
+The view updates to reflect the new date grouping.

-- Year

-- Quarter (examples: Q1, Q2, etc.)